HR Ministry Takes Many Steps For Peaceful Coexistence In 2020 - UrduPoint

 The Ministry of Human Rights has taken several initiatives to ensure the environment of peaceful co-existence among all communities specially minorities during 2020

-Talking to APP, an official Thursday said, the human rights ministry had finalized the Christian Marriage and Divorce Bill, 2019 through a consultative process with relevant stakeholders.
+Talking to APP, an official said Saturday human rights ministry had finalized the Christian Marriage and Divorce Bill, 2019 through a consultative process with relevant stakeholders.

 The bill is with the Ministry of Law and Justice for vetting, he added.